Bingo Cards - Print Free or Customize

 - Distribute one card per player.
 For marking, you can use pencils.
 Crayons are the cheapest.

-- The caller begins the game by randomly picking an item from the call list and saying it to everyone.
+- The caller begins the game by randomly pulling an item from the call list and announcing it to all players.

-- The players scan their cards to see if they have the announced word.
-If they do, they mark that word.
+- The players look at their cards to see if they have the announced word.
+If they do, they dab that word.

-- The first player to complete a horizontal, vertical, or a diagonal line of marked items shouts "Bingo!" and wins the game.
+- The first player to finish a horizontal, vertical, or a diagonal line of crossed items announces "Bingo!" and wins the game.

-- The caller validates that the items marked form a correct line as per the Bingo card and call list.
+- The caller confirms that the items marked form a correct line according to the Bingo card and call list.

 - You can play for varied patterns or a full card blackout for a longer game.